ASE-ESIR3/langiumProject/README.md

 2. run `npm install` in the root folder

-3. run `sh buildVSExtension.sh` script to build the extension
+3. run `sh buildAll.sh` script to build All the editor and web engine

 4. run `sh interpret` to try the interpretor the extension